Do I need a Bachelor’s degree in Music Therapy to be considered for the Master’s Program?

-There are pre-reqs to the master’s program but all can be taken during the course of your time at Augsburg.
-However, it is always a good idea to contact admissions to do an unofficial transcript evaluation as you may have completed some of the non-music therapy courses as part of your bachelor’s degree.
+There are prerequisites to the master’s program.
+Students have the choice to complete these prior to enrollment or during the course of your time at Augsburg (prior to the clinical internship).
+Please contact admissions for an unofficial transcript evaluation as you may have completed some of the non-music therapy prerequisites during your bachelor’s degree.

 The program is listed as Hybrid how much time will be spent on campus vs.online?

 Currently, all MMT courses are a 60% on campus, 40% online split with the 60% face to face or on campus time happening in intensives based on your course credits.
-For instance, a three credit course such as MUS 510 would meet on campus for three intensive days (Example: from Sept 11-13, 2014).
+For instance, a three credit course such as MUS 510 would meet on campus for three intensive days.

 Can I apply before I’ve completed my Bachelor’s degree?

 Yes, however your degree must be completed prior to enrolling in the Master of Music Therapy track, and your board certification must be current.
 For Equivalency Plus MMT students, it is possible to receive conditional acceptance for the Summer term’s equivalency requirements if there is an overlap with the final weeks of your bachelor’s degree and the first weeks of the Equivalency work.
 Conditional admittance is granted on a case-by-case basis.